DHRUVvkdv/RAG-Chatbot-Backend/README.md

         -- will check later but this is it i believe: results = index.query( vector=query_embedding, top_k=top_k, include_metadata=True
         ), when top_k (my provided value) is less than the available related approximate neighbours
+        - July 13:
+          dont revel personal adress, credit card, - should mask PII for people
+      - like addressess and credit card infor etc
+      - July 14
+        -- What happens in drive when files with the same name ?

 - Research part: